IUSmusic/phantom/README.md

 ## Live Performance Character

-NX Guitar is meant to succeed in the exact places where many “smart instrument” concepts fail.
+Phantom is meant to succeed in the exact places where many “smart instrument” concepts fail.

 It is designed for: